danieag/D365-Agent-Home/README.md

 ---

+## Setup Note

+This solution includes an example icon that can be used when adding this homepage to your Dynamics 365 interface.
+However, you're free to choose any icon you prefer to match your organization's branding.
+The example icon provided comes from [Iconoir](https://iconoir.com/), a free and open-source icon library.

+---

 This homepage transforms your daily Contact Center experience from complicated to simple, from slow to fast, and from overwhelming to manageable.
 Welcome to your new command center!